When you create a new website, you need a theme and plugins to make it work.

 - To steal your user’s data

-- or to simply get your website down
+- To simply get your website down

 So as you can see, using nulled themes comes at a high price.
 Hackers use them to serve their own personal interests.